 How to tell if a V5C logbook is original?

-There are a few ways to tell if a V5C logbook is original.
+There are a few ways to tell if a V5C logbook is genuine.
 They are:

-1. Presence of a watermark: The logbook must have a DVLA watermark in the top left corner and in various other places.
+- Presence of a watermark: The logbook must have a DVLA watermark in the top left corner and various other places.
 The original logbook may not be distinguishable from a fake if you have never seen it before.

-2. Paper quality: The paper should be thin and have a slightly glossy finish.
-The original V5C is printed on an A3 sheet.
+- Paper quality: The paper should be thin and have a slightly glossy finish.
+The genuine V5C is printed on an A3 sheet and folded into half size.
 Unfortunately, some people can alter the original document, make duplicates, and then reprint it to trick people.
-They might not be able to apply DVL watermarks, which should not be confused with “DVLA,” at various locations from top to bottom.
+They might be unable to apply DVL watermarks, which should not be confused with “DVLA” at various locations from top to bottom.

-3. Micro-printing: Finally, you can also tell if a V5C logbook is original by looking for security features such as micro-printing and holograms.
-If you are not sure whether or a V5C logbook is authentic, you can contact the DVLA for more information.
+- Micro-printing: You can also tell if a V5C logbook is original by looking for security features such as micro-printing and holograms.
+If you are still determining whether a V5C logbook is genuine, contact the DVLA for more information.

 What to do when you’ve lost or stolen your V5C log book?